austinbillings/supergulp/README.md

 2. All hooks are collected together to form compound tasks.

     This helps to avoid compound task definitions needing to reference a task in a separate file, and they can be moved from project-to-project without fear.
-    Compound tasks in this manner should be considered 'abstract', so **do not attempt to hook into a task which is already defined**.
+    Compound tasks in this manner should be considered *abstract*, so **do not attempt to hook into a task which is already defined**.
 A warning will be given and the hook will not be established.

 ```js
 /*      In my-task.js      */